trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

     the client API is less Promise-first.
   - MCP env is now Config-backed; continue that policy for future MCP settings.
 - Flow stateful services:
-  - Config, librarian, cores, and flow-manager still have mutable poller service objects.
+  - Config service ref-backed state is complete.
+Librarian, cores, and flow-manager still have mutable poller service objects.
 These remain good candidates for `Context` services, scoped layers, `Ref`/`SynchronizedRef`, `Schedule`, and managed persistence.
   - Persistence IO should move toward `FileSystem` or `KeyValueStore` where